Oslandia/workshop-3d/webclient/03_example1.md

 The 'sceneSize' variable will be returned by the function.

-Then we need to tell Cardano to build a terrain out of a WMS service.
+Then we need to tell Cuardo to build a terrain out of a WMS service.
 Two services will be requested for that: one WMS service that will return a Digital Elevation Model in order to elevate the terrain model and an optional texture to put on the terrain.

 The terrain is created by instanciating a new 'Terrain' object, with the following options :